What impact investing options are currently available to retail investors?

-Impact investing, according to The Global Impact Investing Network (GIIN), is “Investments made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.”
-The term was first coined in 2007 at the Rockefeller Foundation’s Bellagio Center, with the notion of impact investing for retail investors picking up steam in recent years.
+According to the Global Impact Investing Networking (GIIN), impact investing refers to investments that are “…made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.”
+The term was first coined in 2007 at the Rockefeller Foundation’s Bellagio Center, in recognition of the rapid growth of impact investing among retail investors over the years-to-come.

 Given that there is a growing demand for readily accessible impact investment options, we’ve decided to compile a list of these that are available to regular investors.
 We’ll work to regularly update this compilation to cover the most popular and accessible options.

-Although some of these companies could be considered to be “competitors” of CNote, we are such deep supporters of the impact investing movement that we believe every new dollar committed to companies focused on moving impact investing forward is a win both for CNote and for society at large.
+Although some of these companies could be classified as “competitors” of CNote, we are avid supporters of the impact investing movement.
+We believe that every new dollar committed to companies focused on moving impact investing forward is a win for both CNote and society-at-large.
 To that end, we hope you will find this guide helpful.

 Methodology and Definitions

-Since impact investing is a relatively new concept for most, the definition of what is and is not an impact investment can vary.
-We have compiled a list of companies that we feel have been generally accepted as offering impact investment products.
-While some may disagree, we believe that these companies best represent the current landscape of established retail offerings.
-These impact investments and platforms are generally accessible to investors of any net worth.
-As a result, products and opportunities that may only be available to foundations, trusts and high-net-worth investors did not make our list.
+Since impact investing is a relatively new concept for most, the standards for what is and is not an impact investment can vary.
+We have compiled a list of companies that we feel have been generally accepted as offering impact investment products that are accessible to investors of all sizes.
+We believe that these companies fairly represent the current landscape of established retail offerings accessible to investors of any net worth.
+As a result, products and opportunities that may only be available to foundations, trusts, and high-net-worth investors did not make our list.

-We recognize that some equity-focused platforms focus on divestment, wherein companies that do not align with a specific impact approach are excluded from potential investment.
+We recognize that some equity-focused platforms focus on divestment, wherein companies that do not align with a specific impact approach are excluded from their portfolio of investments.
 Classic examples include companies that produce weapons, tobacco, and other so-called “sin” stocks.
-While we acknowledge this kind of impact investing, we are excited to see many platforms taking a more positive approach by allocating capital to companies driving a beneficial social impact.
+While we acknowledge this kind of socially-conscious investing, we are excited to see many platforms taking a more active approach by allocating capital directly to companies driving a beneficial social impact.
 After all, we believe impact investing can be so much more than a decision not to invest in a certain class of companies.

-For simplicity, we’ve also tried to separate the impact investing options into various categories like; robo-advisors, fixed income investments, exchange-traded funds (ETFs) and other offerings.
+For simplicity, we’ve also tried to separate impact investing options into various categories: robo-advisors, fixed income investments, exchange-traded funds (ETFs) and other offerings.
 Some of these offerings have their own platforms where you can invest directly, like CNote, whilst others are available through brokers, or via direct offerings like Calvert.